 G&E was co-lead counsel in this securities class action arising out of a company scandal at Hollinger International, Inc. which involves payment of millions of dollars to certain executives, including the company's former CEO, Lord Conrad Black, relating to sales of company assets.
 G&E negotiated a settlement with Hollinger in the amount of \$37.5 million.
-In re Hollinger International Inc. Securities Litigation, N.D.
+Hollinger International Securities Litigation, N.D.
 Ill.
 04-C-0834.